ryyppy/flow-guide/README.md

 Although this would already work by now, there will be some warnings about unused variables whenever you write type declarations.

-The `eslint` plugin `eslint-plugin-flow-vars` will mute those warnings, so let us install all the eslint stuff we need:
+The `eslint` plugin `eslint-plugin-flowtype` will mute those warnings, so let us install all the eslint stuff we need:

 ```